Mequinenza: Spanish War of Independence and the siege of Mequinenza

 During the Spanish War of Independence, within the Napoleonic Wars the siege of Mequinenza began on 15 May 1810.
 Despite having only a castle with few defenses, the town and its castle were located in a strategic point for the Napoleonic army to ensure the navigation of the Ebro and the use of the town as a supply and transport base for subsequent military operations.
 The first attack on the population was in mid-March after the capture of Fraga, although population defenders under the command of Colonel Manuel Carbón rejected the attack.
 After this first failed attempt, the French high command changed its strategy seeking the peaceful surrender of the castle.

 Failing this attempt to surrender the square by peaceful route, the French army again opted for the military route.
 After the capture of Lérida, General Louis-Gabriel Suchet in command of the 3rd Army Corps ordered General Musnier to assault Mequinenza with his division.
-The siege began on 19 May and days later Musnier's troops were joined by those from the Mont-Marie brigade, stationed on the right bank of the Ebro and those of General Rogniat, who reinforced the siege with engineers, sappers and miners.
+The siege began on 19 May and days later Musnier's troops were joined by those from the Mont-Marie brigade, stationed on the right bank of the Ebro and those of General Joseph Rogniat, who reinforced the siege with engineers, sappers and miners.
 The attackers numbered about 16,000 men, four engineer companies and two artillery with 14 pieces.
 The Spanish defense of the square, at the hands of Colonel Carbón, had a total of 1,200 men.
 On 2 June, French engineers had already started digging trenches and located artillery pieces to attack the castle while the infantry stormed the town at the same time.
 The Spanish garrison left the town on the night of 3 June and took refuge in the castle.
 On the night of 4 to 5 June, the second battalion of the first Vistula regiment erected a square tower armed with artillery.
 The same night the population is taken and eight pieces of cannon, four hundred rifles, fifteen barrels of gunpowder and four barges.
 The head of the Polish battalion Chlusowitz and the French sapper captain Foucaud lead the attack.